 If you get an IRS summons, get an excellent tax attorney to accompany you to the meeting and let that person do most of the talking.

 7. You might have to file for bankruptcy

 Let’s take this to its logical end.
 You didn’t or couldn’t pay your taxes, so you were charged penalties and interest.
 The government swooped in and collected your assets.
-Then they started garnishing your checks.
+Then, they started garnishing your checks.
 Now, you don’t have enough left over each week to pay the bills.
 Where does this end for you?
 In bankruptcy court.

-However, this might not be the end, as filing for bankruptcy protection does not remove most prior tax liens, says legal website Nolo.
+However, this might not be the end, as filing for bankruptcy protection does not remove most prior tax debts, says legal website Nolo.
 You have to meet a host of conditions to wipe out tax debt as part of a Chapter 7 bankruptcy.